MPDR Beamforming for Almost-Cyclostationary Processes: Construction of the modulation sets

-The multi-band signal $\v{x}(\ModSet_k, \omega_k)$ serving as input to the cMVDR beamformer at frequency bin $k$ is constructed by modulating the noisy input with the $\cycSize$ frequencies in the modulation set $\ModSet_k$, defined in \cref{eq:mod_set_definition}.
+The multi-band signal $\v{x}(\ModSet_k, \omega_k)$ serving as input to the cMPDR beamformer at frequency bin $k$ is constructed by modulating the noisy input with the $\cycSize$ frequencies in the modulation set $\ModSet_k$, defined in \cref{eq:mod_set_definition}.
 As discussed in \cref{ssec:stat:noise_red_corr}, the output SNR per subband is maximized when the modulation frequencies induce the strongest spectral correlation.
 In principle, this would require testing all possible frequencies and selecting those that maximize the correlation; however, such an exhaustive search is computationally infeasible.
 Instead, candidate frequency shifts are selected following established principles from the literature, which suggest including all combinations of cyclic frequencies of target and noise signals \cite{gardner_cyclic_1993,zhang_reduced-rank_2006}.
-To this end, we identify candidate shifts across all estimated resonant frequencies, accounting for potential estimation errors or missed components in the frequency-finding stage (\cref{ssec:freq_est_period}), and collect them in a candidate set $\CandSet$.
+To this end, we identify candidate shifts across all estimated resonant frequencies, accounting for potential estimation errors or missed components in the frequency-finding stage (\cref{ssec:freq_est_period}), and collect them in a candidate set.
 For each frequency bin $k$, the candidate modulations that yield the highest spectral coherence are then included in the modulation set $\ModSet_k$.

 Specifically, resonant noise frequencies are first estimated (\cref{ssec:freq_est_period}) and used to form the candidate set (\cref{ssec:calc_shifts}).
 The noisy signal is then modulated and transformed to the STFT domain, after which coherence filtering (\cref{ssec:pipeline:coh_filt}) identifies the most informative shifts.
-Based on these selected modulations, spectral–spatial covariance matrices and relative transfer functions (RTFs) are estimated, and the beamforming weights are computed and applied to recover the denoised signal.
-The overall procedure is summarized in \cref{fig:cmvdr_scheme}.
-Although resonant frequencies and coherence estimates are most accurate when obtained from noise-only recordings, satisfactory performance can still be achieved using the noisy mixture, especially in low-SNR scenarios.
+Based on these selected modulations, spectral-spatial covariance matrices and RTFs are estimated, and the beamforming weights are computed and applied to recover the denoised signal.
+The overall procedure is summarized in \cref{fig:cmpdr_scheme}.
+Although resonant frequencies estimates are most accurate when obtained from noise-only recordings, satisfactory performance can still be achieved using the noisy mixture, especially in low-SNR scenarios.